-Key requirements and guidance in Exposure Draft 05/21
+Key requirements and guidance in Exposure Draft 0X/21

 This Exposure Draft sets out the proposed amendments to the extant APES 320.
-The key revisions to APES 320 proposed in ED 04/21 include:
+The key revisions to APES 320 proposed in ED 03/21 include:

-- changing the title of APES 320 from Quality Control for Firms to Quality Management for Firms that provide Non-Assurance Services and updating references from 'control' to 'management' throughout the Standard; - revising the scope of APES 320 to delineate that: - the non-assurance practices of firms are required to apply APES 320; and
+- changing the title of APES 320 from Quality Control for Firms to Quality Management for Firms and updating references from 'control' to 'management' throughout the Standard; - revising the scope of APES 320 to delineate that: - firms that do not undertake assurance services or the non-assurance parts of firms are required to apply the whole of APES 320; and - assurance practices of firms are required to comply with the quality management standards issued by the AUASB (i.e., ASQM 1 and ASQM 2); - establishing and maintaining a system of quality management in place of the system of quality control, which incorporates requirements and application material from extant APES 320 and enhanced with additional material as detailed below; - aligning the elements of APES 320 to the eight components of ASQM 1, including: - changing the Human Resources element of the extant APES 320 to Resources and incorporating relevant material from ASQM 1 on technological and intellectual services and service providers; and - including a new element on Information and Communication and including relevant material from ASQM 1; and

-- assurance practices of firms are required to comply with APES 210 Conformity with Auditing and Assurance Standards which includes the quality management standards issued by the AUASB (ASQM 1, ASQM 2 and ASA 220); - establishing and maintaining a system of quality management in place of the system of quality control and high-level alignment of APES 320's elements to ASQM 1's components; - changing Human Resources in extant APES 320 to Resources with a requirement for sufficient and appropriate resources, maintaining extant human resources requirements and including simplified guidance derived from ASQM 1 on technological and intellectual services and service providers; - a new element Information and Communication and simplified requirements and application material derived from ASQM 1; - a flowchart in Appendix 1 to demonstrate which standards are applicable to firms; - a new Appendix 2 to demonstrate the high level alignment between proposed APES 320 elements and ASQM 1 components with paragraph references for each standard; and - removing all material for assurance practices only from extant APES 320.
+• removing existing material for Assurance Practices only from extant APES 320.